-Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Motivational interviewing (MI), Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing, Solution-focused, Strengths-based

 As a Licensed Clinical Social Worker, I have worked with individuals of all ages and provided support in managing stress, anxiety, and depression.
 I focus on empowering individuals to recognize personal strengths in a supportive space and reach their full potential.

 I am motivated to create an environment that is welcoming, compassionate, collaborative, and free of judgment.
 I offer an eclectic approach to therapy that pulls from a variety of treatment modalities, including solution-focused and strengths-based therapies, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Motivational Interviewing.
 When entering therapy, you should expect an opportunity to feel understood, validated, and confident in discussing concerns without judgment.
 I aim to equip clients with tools they can use to successfully manage stressors in their personal lives.
 It takes courage to seek support and divulge personal experiences; my goal is to help you feel assured in your decision to reach out!